 Sea Robins, Triggerfish & Overlooked Seafood – As stocks of staple fish collapse globally, now is the time to start thinking about the seafood you buy and cook.
 The premise of this cookbook riffs on this with glee: all too often, unfamiliar species are pulled up when commercial fishermen are looking for something else, and called bycatch.
 These are often dumped back into the ocean, dead or barely alive.
 What if we didn’t discard these perfectly edible fish.

 No doubt this is tricky in land locked, land lubbing Utah; but the book could be a great gift for a coastal based friend out of state.
 For every “Pickle brined lion fish with cornbread puree and fried pickles” theres a ‘scallop aquachile’, so its not thoroughly impractical in fairness.
 It’s one of the more beautiful recipe books I’ve seen of late too.
 And if you need further inspiration that to cook up something new, the foreword by Fabien Cousteau explains how once upon a time lobster was junk, fed only to prisoners, who knew?
-Buy Sea Robins, Triggerfish & Overlooked Seafood on Amazon
+Buy Sea Robins, Triggerfish & Overlooked Seafood on Amazon (affiliate link, we earn a commission on sales)

 The Really Quite Good British Cookbook – An English cookbook you ask?
 Before falling off your chair, laughing in hysterics about gourmet boiled beef, wait one second.
 While I do concede as an expat, to not being entirely unbiased, this collection from Britain’s finest actually impresses.